EEB313/2024-GroupH/README.md

 Fields are defined as follows:

-Virus - name of virus as givn in CLOVER datasets, edited for accordance w/ NCBI.
+Virus - name of virus as given in CLOVER datasets, edited for accordance w/ NCBI.

+vFamily - family of given virus species.

 HostOrder - order of species affected by virus.
 Note that the repeats are because each row was originally a species, and the taxonomy information downstream of host order was stripped for the analysis.